-Figure \ref{aqa_rewards} plots the mean dev (validation) set F1 scores on SearchQA during the RL training of the reformulator.
+Figure \ref{aqa_rewards} plots the mean validation (dev) set F1 scores on SearchQA during RL of the reformulator.
 The baseline method is the original AQA approach and the rest are variations that we mentioned in the previous section.
-The baseline AQA PG method takes 9 days to train on our single-GPU machine.
-Most of the variations are able to adapt to the RL objective and learn from token-level F1 scores through trial and error except for the unlikelihood objective.
-The unlikelihood method did not integrate with the model as well as we expected to reduce the number of repetitions and gain rewards.
-The addition of a critic network only surpasses the baseline initially and becomes flattened quickly.
+Most of the variations are able to adapt to the RL objective and learn from character-level F1 scores through trial and error except for the unlikelihood objective.
+It did not integrate with the model as well as we expected to reduce the number of repetitions and gain rewards.
+The addition of a critic network only surpasses the baseline slightly at first and becomes flat quickly.
 When we reduce the max length of the reformulation output produced by the translation model, the method with a critic network improves its performance.
-However, forcing the model to produce shorter reformulations is not ideal, the model must learn when to stop by itself.
-We notice for most of these methods including the best-performing PG baseline, long sequences tend to be produced.
-The lengths are often close to the default length restriction of 50 after RL.
-Furthermore, we observe that none of the changes we implemented for the RL algorithm can outperform the original baseline in learning the reward under the AQA framework.
-The closest reward curve to the baseline method is having a mixed loss function that combines the policy gradient and the self-critical objectives, with the addition of the fluency metric as an extra reward.
-In the following section, we experiment with the T5 modeling framework that can both retain fluency and optimize QA performance with RL.
-Among the above methods, SC training performs relatively well under the AQA framework and achieved the closest performance to the baseline when combined with the policy gradient objective, we adopt it as an alternative to the baseline PG method in the T5 framework.
+However, forcing the model to produce shorter reformulations is not ideal.
+The model must learn when to stop by itself.
+After RL, we notice most of these methods tend to generate long sequences close to the default maximum of 50, including the best-performing PG baseline.
+Furthermore, we observe variations in the RL algorithm fail to outperform the original PG baseline meaningfully in learning the reward under the AQA framework.
+The closest reward curve to the baseline method is having a mixed loss function that combines PG and SC objectives, with the addition of the fluency metric as an extra reward.
+In the next section, we experiment with QRT5 that can both retain fluency and optimize QA performance with RL.
+Compared to other methods except for the PG baseline, self-critical training, when combined with the policy gradient objective, performs the best under the AQA framework, and achieves the closest performance to the baseline.
+We adopt SC as an alternative to the PG method in the QRT5 framework.